Sharing knowledge and ideas

-ARC CPTT - ARC Training Centre for Personalised Therapeutics Technologies aims to advance and deploy new technologies that will remove long-standing barriers to new drug discovery and development, and excitingly, provide opportunities for highly effective personalised treatments.
+ARC CPTT - ARC Training Centre for Personalised Therapeutics Technologies aims to advance and deploy new technologies that will remove long-standing barriers to new drug discovery and development, and excitingly, provide opportunities for highly effective personalized treatments.

 Headquartered at the Department of Pharmacology and Therapeutics at the University of Melbourne, the center brings together the University of Melbourne, Monash University, University of Western Australia, and 17 partner organizations in government and industry.

-ARC CPTT is training a new generation of enterprizing biomedical researchers.
+ARC CPTT is training a new generation of enterprising biomedical researchers.
 It aims to transform the medical technologies and pharmaceutical (MTP) industry’s access to emergent technologies that enable accelerated translation of discoveries into benefits for end users.

 Trajan has engaged in various projects with the Australian Centre for Research on Separation Science (ACROSS), a strategic alignment among key researchers at the University of Tasmania, RMIT University and the University of Western Sydney.